chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 - The game is for 2+ players and in 2D.
 - The game works in 2+ modern browsers (e.g. Firefox and Chrome).
 - It works well on a laptop/desktop device.
 We are considering screen resolutions of ~1366x768 or higher.
 In this project, we are **not** concerned about apps for mobile devices or apps with a responsive design.
 - Upon entering your web application's URL, a **splash screen** is shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc.). <ins>Pick three statistics you want to report on the splash screen</ins>.
-Add a brief description of how-to-play and a *Play* button.
+Add a brief description of how-to-play (if you need inspiration for good looking *how it works* designs, take a look [here](https://robhope.com/how-it-works-examples))and a *Play* button.
 - Upon pressing *Play*, the user enters the **game screen** and waits for a sufficient number of other gamers to start playing.
 It is clear for the player that s/he is waiting for more players to enter the game.
 - Once there are sufficiently many players, the game automatically starts and the players play against each other.
 - The server supports multiple games to take place at the same time.